 Eggs on the Keto Diet 101

+One of the most common questions I get is about eggs on the keto diet.
 In my humble opinion, eggs are one of the best foods for the Keto Diet!
-Not only are they rich in nutrients, they have incredible Keto macros at 6 grams protein, 5 grams fat and less than 1 carb (0.6) for a large egg.
+Not only are they one of the most nutritious foods, they have incredible Keto macros at 6 grams of protein, 5 grams of fat and less than 1 grams of carb (0.6) for a large egg.

-- The yolks are rich in fats, good cholesterol, protein, iron and other minerals
+- The egg yolks are rich in healthy fats, good cholesterol, protein, iron and other minerals

-- One egg is only 72 calories and very filling as a snack
+- One whole egg is only 72 calories and very filling as a snack

 - Good source of Lutein (for heart and eyes)

 - Rich in phosphorous (for bones and teeth)